-- Removing shelves or furniture, attempting to rewire any outlets or lighting, sawing doors to accommodate carpeting, installing water filters or other specialized plumbing fixtures, etc. - Painting and/or repainting a room.
-Painting will result in charges from the College for the cost for materials and labor (which may be outsourced) to repaint the room. - Using nails, putty, or two-sided tape to hang posters, picture frames, bulletin boards, etc. - Decorating with contact paper or "glow-in-the-dark" items on the wall or ceiling. - Failing to remove personal furniture, carpeting, belongings, or trash upon check-out. - Failing to sweep/vacuum room upon check-out. - Failure to check out with the residence life staff according to the publicized guidelines for the community in which they live and work and to hold others accountable.
-The following incidents may result in substantial damage charges; the list is not exhaustive:
+- Removing shelves or furniture, attempting to rewire any outlets or lighting, sawing doors to ac commodate carpeting, installing water filters or other specialized plumbing fixtures, etc. - Painting and/or repainting a room.
+Painting will result in charges from the College for the cost for materials and labor (which may be outsourced) to repaint the room. - Using nails, putty, or two-sided tape to hang posters, picture frames, bulletin boards, etc. - Decorating with contact paper or "glow-in-the-dark" items on the wall or ceiling. - Failing to remove personal furniture, carpeting, belongings, or trash upon check-out. - Failing to sweep/vacuum room upon check-out. - Failure to check out with the residence life staff according to the publicized guidelines.